david7zr/Painting-Square/README.md

 screen colored without being touch by the other squares youll be able to pass to the next level.

-Game will be updated next Wednesday 06/05/2024.
+Game will be updated next friday 06/07/2024.
+Ive been having more ideas for this project so itll take a bit longer to be updated.
+Thanks for the waiting!